TajMahPaul/language_sudoku/USERSTORY.md

+User story: As a language learner, I want to be able to learn multiple langugages in the app.

+Example: Support more languages in the word pair and create a language selection menu.

+Status: Planning

 User story: As a new citizen, I want to improve my pronounciation.

 Example: The user can speak to the application and select a word.